Paloja2017/UFC-Report-in-Power-BI/README.md

 ## Introduction
 ![](Ikigai.png)

-A few years ago I was introduced to the concept of IKIGAI,created by the Okinawa people and as a follower of the philosophy "absorb what is useful, reject what is useless and create your own" 🙂, thia seemed to me an interesting visual representation of among others, profession and passion.
+A few years ago I was introduced to the concept of IKIGAI, created by the Okinawa people and as a follower of the philosophy "absorb what is useful, reject what is useless and create your own" 🙂, thia seemed to me an interesting visual representation of among others, profession and passion.
 Miyamoto Musashi (Author of Book of Five Rings) said: "If you know the WAY broadly you will see it in everything" and being a passionate long-time practitioner of martial arts (hands and weapons) - the side of passion, and Power BI Content Creator - the side of passion and profession, I considered an interesting combination between combat events, specifically UFC MMA Events in this case, as well as their analysis through the creation of a report in Power BI, where the results of the fights will be materialized in a way that tells the story best.

 Considering that there is more than one way to climb the mountain,at this time, this is my way of building this report.